twinklesharma/chatbox/README.md

  sessionStorage.setItem('pass', pass);
  });  });
  </script> `

  Where,
  #myform1 is the id of login form, #login-name is the id of username/email and #login-pass is the id password input field.
- In the above, code we are just storing the user's credentails in a session so that we can use this in connection.js file by which user can open chat app and allowed to chat.
+ In the above, code we are just storing the user's credentails in a session so that we can use this in connection.js which allows user to start chat.